markoravnice25/GA-Project-1-Football-Frogger/readme.md

 * No obvious bugs

 ## **Future improvements**
-* BETTER USE OF CSS and STYLING in General - definitely needed to improve the styling.
+* BETTER USE OF CSS and STYLING in general - definitely needed to improve the styling.
 * Add audio and new dynamic screens for key events - goals scored and game finished.
 * More regular git add/commit/push to GitHub with clear comments.
 * Have all English players with their own character/player.